Real topological Hochschild homology via the norm and Real Witt vectors

 \section{Computations}

-In this section, we use the new algebraic framework from Section \ref{sec:HR} to do some concrete calculations.
-In particular, we present a computation of $\underline{\pi}_0^{D_{2m}}\THR(H\mZ)$ where $m\geq 1$ is an odd integer and $\m{\mathbb{Z}}$ is the constant Mackey functor.
+In this section, we use the new algebraic framework from Section~\ref{sec:HR} to do some concrete calculations.
+In particular, we compute the $D_{2m}$-Mackey functor $\underline{\pi}_0^{D_{2m}}\THR(H\mZ)$ where $m\geq 1$ is an odd integer and $\m{\mathbb{Z}}$ is the constant Mackey functor.
+This computation has essentially already appeared in~\cite[Theorem 3.15]{DMP22}, but we include it to illustrate how our approach can be done entirely in the setting of homological algebra for Mackey functors and is therefore, in a sense, algorithmic.
 The first step in this computation is a Tambara reciprocity formula for sums, which we present for a general finite group and may be of independent interest.